chikodiann/alx-system_engineering-devops/0x13-firewall/README.md

-# 0x06 - Regular expression
+# 0x13 - Firewall

 At the end of this project, I am expected to be able to explain to anyone, without the help of Google:
-* Regular expressions
+* What is a Firewall